 You are here

 Cheguevara Afaneh, MD, FACS is an Assistant Professor of Surgery at New York-Presbyterian Hospital/Weill Cornell Medical Center.
 He serves as the Associate Program Director of the Advanced GI and Minimally Invasive Surgery Fellowship at New York-Presbyterian Hospital.
 He specializes in Robotic Surgery, General surgery, Foregut surgery, Bariatric surgery, as well as gastroesophageal motility disorders and colorectal disorders.
 He has a special interest in minimal access surgery, including single-incision laparoscopy and single-incision robotic surgery, offering patients improved cosmesis and potentially less postoperative pain.
 He also has expertise in Endoscopy (both EGDs and Colonoscopies), BRAVO wireless pH probe monitoring, and High-resolution Esophageal Manometry.
-Dr. Afaneh also offers Linx and Stretta as a treatment for GERD.
+Dr. Afaneh also offers Linx as a treatment for GERD.

 For more information on the BRAVO pH probe, please view our video below or at this link: